Club Calendar 2024-2025

 April

-• Click here for details about new rules regarding AI-generated content.
+• Click here for details about rules regarding AI-generated content.

 • One image per member.
-JPEG format only.
+JPEG/JPG format only.
 Images should not exceed maximum width 1920px and maximum height 1080px.

-• Name your image file in the format your name-[class A or B]-title.jpg, for example, Ansel-Adams-A-Winter-Storm-Yosemite.jpg
+• Name your image file in the format your name-title.jpg, for example, Ansel-Adams-Winter-Storm-Yosemite.jpg

 • Send your image file by email to pccupload@gmail.com (every entry receives a confirmation within 72 hrs).